rokath/trice/docs/TriceColor.md

 ![./ref/COLOR_output.PNG](./ref/COLOR_output.PNG)

 * [../pkg/src/triceCheck.c](../pkg/src/triceCheck.c) contains the code for this example.
-* Each *Trice* format string can optionally start with a `pattern:` like in `TRICE( "msg:Hi!\n" );`.
-* The **trice** tool, if knowing `msg:` as pattern, prepends the appropriate color code.
-It removes the sequence `pattern:`, if it is completely lower case.
+* The **trice** tool, if knowing `wrn:` as pattern, prepends the appropriate color code.
+It removes the sequence `wrn:`, if it is known and completely lower case.
 * The user can define any pattern with any color code to create colored output with the **trice** tool.
 * There is no channel enable switch inside the target code.
 It would need a back channel and add overhead.
-  * A future extension could make that an option.
+  * A future extension could make that an option using channel specific ID range assignment.
 * The **trice** tool offers the 2 command line switches `-pick` and `-ban` to control channel visualization during runtime.

-##  3. <a name='ColorissuesunderWindows'></a>Color issues under Windows
+##  2. <a name='ColorissuesunderWindows'></a>Color issues under Windows

 **Currently console colors are not enabled by default in Win10**, so if you see no color but escape sequences on your powershell or cmd window, please refer to [Windows console with ANSI colors handling](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1050078#1050078) or simply use a Linux like terminal under windows, like git-bash.
-One option is also to install Microsoft *Windows Terminal (Preview)* from inside the Microsoft store and to start thr **trice** tool inside there.
+One option is also to install Microsoft *Windows Terminal (Preview)* from inside the Microsoft store and to start the **trice** tool inside there.
 Unfortunately this can not be done automatically right now because of missing command line switches.
-Check [Alacritty](../third_party/alacritty/ReadMe.md) as an alternative.
+[Alacritty](../third_party/alacritty/ReadMe.md) is one of other alternatives.